core-wg/oscore/draft-ietf-core-object-security.md

 * The first n - 1 bytes encode the value of the Partial IV, if the Partial IV is present (n > 0).

-* The following 1 byte encode the length of the context hint, s, if the context hint flag is set (h = 1).
+* The following 1 byte encode the length of the Context Hint, s, if the Context Hint flag is set (h = 1).

-* The following s bytes encode the context hint, if the context hint flag is set (h = 1).
+* The following s bytes encode the Context Hint, if the Context Hint flag is set (h = 1).

 * The remaining bytes encode the ciphertext.

 ## Context Hint {#context-hint}

-For certain use cases, e.g. deployments where the same Recipient ID is used with multiple contexts, it is necessary or favorable for the sending endpoint to provide a context hint in order for the receiving endpoint to retrieve the recipient context.
-The context hint is implicitly integrity protected, as any manipulation leads to verification error.
+For certain use cases, e.g. deployments where the same Recipient ID is used with multiple contexts, it is necessary or favorable for the sending endpoint to provide a Context Hint in order for the receiving endpoint to retrieve the recipient context.
+The Context Hint is implicitly integrity protected, as a manipulation leads to the wrong or no context being retrieved resulting in a verification error.

 Examples:

-* If the sending endpoint has an identifier in some other namespace which can be used to retrieve or establish the security context, then that identifier can be used as context hint.
+* If the sending endpoint has an identifier in some other namespace which can be used to retrieve or establish the security context, then that identifier can be used as Context Hint.

-* In case of a group communication scenario {{I-D.tiloca-core-multicast-oscoap}}, if the recipient endpoint belongs to multiple groups, involving the same endpoints, then a group identifier can be used as context hint to enable the receiving endpoint to find the right group security context.
+* In case of a group communication scenario {{I-D.tiloca-core-multicast-oscoap}}, if the recipient endpoint belongs to multiple groups, involving the same endpoints, then a group identifier can be used as Context Hint to enable the receiving endpoint to find the right group security context.

 ## Compression Examples